 Hood River may be the most scenically blessed and recreationally diverse town in Oregon, if not in the United States.
 No wonder so many people who come here to visit, end up staying.
 Located at the crossroads of the spectacular Columbia River Gorge and the magnificent Cascade Range, Hood River County is a scenic wonderland of natural beauty in every season.
 Here you’ll discover a world of year-round outdoor recreation, dramatic vistas, historic landmarks, fantastic food, wine and beer—and best of all, warm, friendly people.

 Livability and quality of life are priorities in Hood River County.
-Our mild climate and clean mountain air, our year-round recreational activities for the whole family, and our fresh local culinary delights and award-winning wineries make it a popular destination for visitors from around the world.
-Festivals, art and cultural happenings, plays and music, and sporting events occur throughout the year.
+The mild climate, clean mountain air, year-round recreational activities for the whole family, and fresh, local culinary delights and award-winning wineries make it a popular destination for visitors from around the world.
+Festivals, art and cultural happenings, plays and music, and sporting events occur throughout the year so there’s always something going on.
 We invite you to visit this place of stunning beauty and discover your next adventure here.

-There are 2 AND 4 hour Excursion Tours.
-Sit back, enjoy the great views and visit with friends and family as you travel along the river, through forests, meadows and numerous fruit orchards.
+There are two and four hour Excursion Tours.
+Sit back, enjoy the great views and visit with friends and family as you travel along the river, forests, meadows and numerous fruit orchards.
 A live narration along the way covers local history and key points of interest.
 During the layover, have a picnic in the park, sample local cafés, browse the shops and take in stunning views of Mt.
 Hood.
 Be sure to bring a camera.

 Advance reservations are required in order to confirm train reservation.

 For more information on the dates and pricing click on the link.